odyslam/starknet-node/README.md

 Starknet-Node comes with a simple dashboard that is served by the device.
 That way, you can quickly inspect it's state, without having to visit balena-cloud.

 To access the dashboard:
-- If your computer is in the same local network as the device:
+- If your computer is in the same local network as the device, you can either:
     - Visit `starknet.local`.
-If this doesn't work, it's because sometimes `avahi` which is responsible for the `.local` domain translation fails to work.
-Try the next method.
+If this doesn't work, it's because sometimes `avahi` which is responsible for the `.local` domain translation fails to work
     - Visit balena-cloud and find the IP of your device.
-Type that IP in your browser.
+Type that IP in your browser
 - Visit balena-cloud and activate `public device URL`.
-Visit that URL.
+Visit that URL

 The dashboard offers:
 - Helpful links for the device and docs.
 It links to the Netdata Dashboard of the device (served locally) and the dashboard of your balena-cloud account